Acmek/3DEngine/README.md

 Arrow keys to control pitch and yaw
 'R' is used to load objects listed in its function

-Add new objects by creating a .txt file following the format of the other .txt files Use the load() function in the Engine.java to add your object into the world either during instantiation or with 'R'
+Add new objects by creating a .txt file following the format shown in 'Objects/Test.txt' file Use the load() function in the Engine.java to add your object into the world either during instantiation or with 'R'

 Point.java